influxdata/docs-v2/content/flux/v0.x/stdlib/experimental/histogramquantile.md

 ### quantile

 Quantile to compute (`[0.0 - 1.0]`).

 ### minValue

 Assumed minimum value of the dataset.
+Default is `0.0`.

-Default is `0.0`.When the quantile falls below the lowest upper bound, the function interpolates values between `minValue` and the lowest upper bound.
+When the quantile falls below the lowest upper bound, the function interpolates values between `minValue` and the lowest upper bound.
 If `minValue` is equal to negative infinity, the lowest upper bound is used.

 ### tables

 Input data.
 Default is piped-forward data (`<-`).

 ## Examples

 ### Compute the 90th percentile of a histogram